Gizmo212121/rash/checklist.md

 - [x] Command history
 - [x] Current working directory
 - [x] PATH searching: check directories in PATH for executables
+- [x] Relative and absolute path resolution for commands and executables
 - [ ] Builtin commands:
     - [x] cd
     - [x] exit
+    - [x] prevd     cycle to the previous directory
+    - [x] nextd     cycle to the next directory
+    - [x] dirh      show directory history
+- [x] prevd and nextd: cycle through a history of directories
+    - [ ] also bind this to keys
+- [ ] Cycle through command history
+    - [ ] also bind this to commands
+- [ ] input redirection '<'
+- [ ] output redirection '>'
 - [ ] piping
-- [ ] input redirection and output redirection '>' and '<'
-- [ ] prevd and nextd: cycle through a history of directories, also bind this to keys
-- [ ] Cycle through command history, also bind this to commands
 - [ ] Builtin keybindings for the most useful commands
+- [ ] Environment variable handling
+- [ ] Background jobs with &